-The Global Obesity Prevention Center (GOPC) is home to multiple projects aimed at studying and fighting obesity from an innovative, systems level.
-These projects span the US and across the globe.
+The Global Obesity Prevention Center (GOPC) is home to multiple systems-oriented projects aimed to combat both communicable and non-communicable diseases (NCDs).
+These projects span throughout the US and across the globe.

 Project Lead: Bruce Y. Lee, MD, MBA

 The Virtual Population Obesity Prevention (VPOP) Labs use computational simulation modeling to understand the complex systems of obesity.
 The VPOP model is the first obesity-related agent-based model to include detailed representations of multiple levels from individual behavior, to social context to physical environment.

 B’More Healthy Communities for Kids (BHCK) is an intervention trial operating at multiple levels of the Baltimore City food system.
 The study aims to increase affordability, availability and consumption of healthy foods within low-income and predominantly African-American neighborhoods.

 This project has developed a system dynamics model that quantifies the energy imbalance gap responsible for the US adult obesity epidemic among gender and racial subpopulations.

 This study uses existing data and ongoing research to understand the dynamics of childhood obesity in a large population of children living in 1,300 Pennsylvania communities that vary in their land use, food, physical activity, and social environments.